labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-max-subarray/step1.md

   return arr.slice(sMax, eMax + 1);
 };
 ```

+Here's an example of how to use the function:

 ```js
 maxSubarray(-2, 1, -3, 4, -1, 2, 1, -5, 4); // [4, -1, 2, 1]